nDerroitte/wow-gino-website/README.md

-# wow-gino-website
+Website made for the WoW Gino community.

-Website made for the WoW Gino community
+For more information, see this [repo](https://github.com/nDerroitte/discordjs-wow-bot)